-- 4. The event organiser is required to advise the following organisations: - (a) NSW WorkCover Authority. - (b) Local Area Command of the NSW Police Service. - (c) Local NSW Fire Brigades. - (d) Council's Corporate Governance Section of the Technology & Administration Division (where the subject site is a Council owned or controlled parcel of land). - (e) NSW Ambulance Service. - (f) Any other relevant agencies such as the NSW Roads & Traffic Authority, RailCorp, Ministry for Transport etc. - 5.
-For further information regarding the licensing of firework displays, contact should be made directly with the Hazardous Activities Hotline on 02 4321 5499 or the WorkCover Assistance Service on 13 10 50.
+- significant penalties and / or jail for persons using fireworks without a permit. - The event organiser is required to advise the following organisations: - (a) NSW WorkCover Authority. - (b) Local Area Command of the NSW Police Service. - (c) Local NSW Fire Brigades. - (d) Council's Corporate Governance Section of the Technology & Administration Division (where the subject site is a Council owned or controlled parcel of land). - (e) NSW Ambulance Service. - (f) Any other relevant agencies such as the NSW Roads & Traffic Authority, RailCorp, Ministry for Transport etc. - For further information regarding the licensing of firework displays, contact should be made directly with the Hazardous Activities Hotline on 02 4321 5499 or the WorkCover Assistance Service on 13 10 50.
 Additionally, the following WorkCover Authority website www.workcover.nsw.gov.au may be viewed for the licensing requirements for firework displays.
-Once in the WorkCover Authority website, click on FAQs and type fireworks into the search engine. - Any fireworks display upon land owned or controlled by Council will require separate approval of Council, prior to the event.
+Once in the WorkCover Authority website, click on FAQs and type fireworks into the search engine. - 6.
+Any fireworks display upon land owned or controlled by Council will require separate approval of Council, prior to the event.